What Is A Voluntary Acknowledgment Of Paternity In Illinois?

 How is paternity determined in Illinois?
 While it may be obvious as to who is the mother of a child (the woman who gave birth to that child) it is not 100% certain who is the father of a child.
 Our society has decided it is not necessary for every child to undergo a DNA test to determine who is the father.
 Instead, in Illinois, we just declare the husband of the woman who gave birth to the child to be the father (unless he disputes).

 But, 40% of women in Cook County, Illinois have a child without being married at the time.
 How do we determine the fathers of those children?
-Simple, we just ask them to acknowledge they are the father.
+How do we determine who is to pay Illinois child support?
+Who do we award parenting time to?
+Simple.
+We just ask the potential parents to acknowledge they are the father.

 Determining Parentage If You’re Not Married In Illinois